1989 Santam Bank Trophy Division A: Regular season and title play-offs

 There were six participating teams in the Santam Bank Trophy Division A. Teams played each other twice over the course of the season, once at home and once away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.
 The top two teams in the division – along with the top two teams from Division B qualified for the title play-off finals.
 The team that finished first in Division A would play at home against the team that finished second in Division B and the team that finished second in Division A would play at home against the team that finished first in Division B.

 Promotion play-offs

 The Division A champion qualified for the promotion play-offs.
 That team played off against the team placed sixth in the Currie Cup Division B over two legs.
 The winner over these two ties qualified for the 1990 Currie Cup Division B, while the losing team qualified for the 1990 Santam Bank Trophy.